-The Bolinas Bay station went into caretaker status in 1947 and was transferred to the GSA in 1957.
-It was acquired by the College of Marin in 1958 and used as a marine biology lab.
+The Bolinas Bay station went into caretaker status in 1947, and was transferred to the GSA in 1957.
+It was acquired by the College of Marin in 1958, and used as a marine biology lab.

 A 2006 assessment conducted as part of the College’s Measure C facilities modernization program stated “…extensive health and structural hazards.
 Significant mold and other airborne contaminants, unsafe building structures were found during the assessments.
 Additionally, the lab is located near an earthquake fault line, next to an unstable geologic slope, and in a tsunami zone.
 As a result of the data gathered during the assessments, the College is not using the facility currently.”

-The 2008 report can be found at:
+The 2008 report can be found online here for more information: